rbmk-project/rbmk-project.github.io/docs/design/dd-001-common.md

 2. well tested and well documented;

-3. useful across 3+ repositories.
+3. useful across 2+ repositories;

+4. reasonably small.

-Otherwise, it is just best to define libraries when they are needed.
+Otherwise, it is just best to define libraries when they are needed or to create new repositories for large libraries.